[Ord. No. 1207, 2-18-1998]

 Regulatory and advisory street signs, hydrants, poles, pedestals, transformers, or similar installations essential to the delivery of public and private utilities and public services.

-Such other construction or repair activities or installations which the Historic District Commission, by adoption of specific resolution, may authorize the Building Official to approve without subsequent review and approval.
+Such other construction or repair activities or installations which the Historic District Commission, by adoption of specific resolution, may authorize the Building/Zoning Administrator to approve without subsequent review and approval.

 [Ord.
 No. 1207, 2-18-1998]

 Where City Council determines public ownership of a resource is most suitable, Council may acquire the resource using public funds, public or private gifts, grants or proceeds from the issuance of revenue bonds.
 In considering acquisition Council shall request a written recommendation from the Commission.
 Upon recommendation of the Commission, the City may sell resources acquired while retaining protective easements assuring historic preservation of the resource.